-The licensed veterinarian will observe the dog, looking for a distended abdomen, jaundice, issues with the skin or coat, pale mucous membranes, signs of dehydration, lack of coordination, and lethargy.
+The licensed veterinarian will observe the dog, looking for a distended abdomen, gastrointestinal signs, neurologic signs, jaundice, issues with the skin or coat, pale mucous membranes, signs of dehydration, lack of coordination, weight loss and lethargy.

 If these symptoms and indications are present, they will move on to a blood test, a complete blood count, then test their bile and urine, and afterwards a biopsy may be needed.

 Imaging may be needed to determine if any scarring is present.

 How to Treat Liver Damage and Liver Disease